Get insider access

 Sennheiser HD 620S

-The Beyerdynamic DT 700 PRO X reproduce more accurate bass, and their treble is much brighter than the Sennheiser HD 620S.
-The Beyerdynamic deliver much more consistent sound between wears than the Sennheiser.
+The Beyerdynamic DT 700 PRO X deliver much more consistent sound between wears than the Sennheiser.
 Their mostly metal build and extra cable feel more premium.
-While the Sennheiser are slightly more comfortable, their bass is not as rumbly, and the bass is affected by wearing glasses.
-If you want a darker treble response, the Sennheiser don't boost treble as much, and their bass is also more subdued.
+The Sennheiser are slightly more comfortable to wear, but the bass delivery is negatively affected by wearing glasses.
+If you want a darker treble response, the Sennheiser don't boost treble as much as the Beyerdynamic.

 + Show more